Mullineux map: $d$-balanced partitions and $d$-runner matrices: Abacus Mullineux Algorithm

 In particular, $\mu$ does not depend on $i$, and so by increasing $i$ (and $N$) if necessary, we can assume that $\mu$ has fewer parts than $\lambda^+$.
 Hence, as $\mu$ is obtained by removing the proper $e$-rim of $\lambda^+$, we deduce that the proper $e$-rim of $\lambda^+$ coincides with its $e$-rim.
 The result follows from \Cref{le:alternative J}. \end{proof}

 We define the \textit{Abacus Mullineux Algorithm} as follows.
 Given an $e$-regular partition $\lambda$, let $B$ be its $\beta$-set and let $S=B$ and $T=\varnothing$.
 We now repeat the following: if $S$ is a $\beta$-set of an empty partition, we replace $T$ by $T\cup S$, return it and terminate the procedure; otherwise, we add $\ms_e(S)$ to $T$ and replace $S$ by $\Ms_e(S)$.
-An example of the algorithm is in \Cref{fig:MA}.
+Examples of the algorithm are in \Cref{fig:MA} and \Cref{fig:SmallAbacusAlgorithm}.

 If $\lambda$ is $e$-regular and non-empty, then $J(\lambda)$ has smaller size than $\lambda$ and by \cite[Lemma~2]{XuMullineux97}, it is also $e$-regular.
 Hence there is a least $n\geq 0$ such that $J^n(\lambda)$ is the empty partition.
 One can then compute $m_e(\lambda)$ recursively using the following result due to Xu \cite[Theorem~1]{XuMullineux97} (reproved in \cite[Theorem~2]{XupSeries99}).